ajames88/CSCE355Project/README.txt

 010001
 1001111

-An example of this command line call using the provided demo file is 'python simulator.py demofile.txt'.
+An example of this command line call using the provided demo file is 'python3.7 simulator.py demofile.txt'.
 The simulator should run completely and correctly.

-In order to run the properties program from to command line type 'python properties.py' followed by the name of an input file containing the description of the DFA.
+In order to run the properties program from to command line type 'python3.7 properties.py' followed by the name of an input file containing the description of the DFA.

 The DFA input file should be in the following format: